-The measure of success for this action plan is to file the agenda in the SP binder; the supervisor and secretary will check annually on the 1st week of June and December (set LotusNotes reminder).
+The measure of success for this action plan is to file the agenda in SP binder; supervisor and secretary check annually 1st week of June and December (set LotusNotes reminder).

-GOAL 2: Make better use of internal resources and knowledge (for efficiency when covering other areas; to benefit from work already done).
+Make better use of internal resources and knowledge (for efficiency when covering other areas; to benefit from work already done).

-Action Plan 1: Create and maintain directory of each deputy's client personnel and main legal authorities for programs (available to other deputies when covering or assisting).
+Create and maintain directory of each deputy's client personnel and main legal authorities for programs (available to other deputies when covering or assisting).